-The Estate of Artist Buky Schwartz strives to raise public awareness of Buky Schwartz’s art legacy.
+The Estate of Artist Buky Schwartz strives to raise public awareness to Buky Schwartz’s art legacy.
 The Estate actively works to support museum/gallery exhibits, private and public collections, education, research, and historic restoration and preservation.

 June 16, 1932 – September 1, 2009.